ryanelian/instapack/books/dev-spa-angularjs.md

 - https://docs.angularjs.org/api/ng/directive/ngOpen

 > Obviously, you should not use `ng-checked` and `ng-selected` if you are planning to interact with user input, but instead use `ng-model`.
 These directives are bound one-way and will not update the backing model!

+> `<details>` is not supported in IE and Edge browsers.
+Use polyfill when needed: https://github.com/javan/details-element-polyfill

 #### CSS Class Changers